royalrangersorg/camporamasop/sop/catering/food_prep/food_serving.md

 #### INSTRUCTIONS:

 1. Train foodservice employees on using the procedures in this SOP.
-Refer to the Using and Calibrating Thermometers SOP.
 2. Follow State or local health department requirements.
-3. Follow the employee health policy.
-(Employee health policy is not included in this resource.)
-4. Wash hands before putting on gloves, each time the gloves are changed, when changing tasks, and before serving food with utensils.
+3. Wash hands before putting on gloves, each time the gloves are changed, when changing tasks, and before serving food with utensils.
 Refer to the Washing Hands SOP.
-5. Avoid touching ready-to-eat foods with bare hands.
+4. Avoid touching ready-to-eat foods with bare hands.
 Refer to the Using Suitable Utensils when Handling Ready-To-Eat Foods SOP.
-6. Handle plates by the edge or bottom; cups by the handle or bottom; and utensils by the handles.
+5. Handle plates by the edge or bottom; cups by the handle or bottom; and utensils by the handles.
-7. Store utensils with the handles up or by other means to prevent contamination.
+6. Store utensils with the handles up or by other means to prevent contamination.
-8. Hold potentially hazardous food at the proper temperature.
-Refer to the Holding Hot and Cold Potentially Hazardous Foods SOP.
+7. Hold potentially hazardous food at the proper temperature.
+Refer to the Holding Hot and Cold potentially Hazardous Foods SOP.
-9. Serve food with clean and sanitized utensils.
+8. Serve food with clean and sanitized utensils.
-10. Store in-use utensils properly.
+0. Store in-use utensils properly.
 Refer to the Storing In-Use Utensils SOP.
-11. Date mark and cool potentially hazardous foods or discard leftovers.
+10. Date mark and cool potentially hazardous foods or discard leftovers.
 Refer to the Date Marking Ready-to-Eat, Potentially Hazardous Foods, and Cooling Potentially Hazardous Foods SOPs.

 #### MONITORING: